MarcusBarnes/mik/README.md

 * CSV
   * metadata and content files from a local filesystem for single-file objects
   * metadata and content files from a local filesystem for newspaper issues
+* OAI-PMH
+  * metadata and one PDF per article from an Open Journal Systems

 ## Roadmap